crispab/crisp-dna/_docs/how-to-copy.md

 Can I call my company Product Space?
 ----------------------------

 Please don't.
-We can't legally stop you from calling your organization Product Space, but we prefer that you use a different name.
+We can't legally stop you from calling your organisation Product Space, but we prefer that you use a different name.
 Otherwise people may think there is some kind of relationship between our companies.
 If you pick a different name, our brands can evolve independently.

 How do I create my own copy of the Product Space DNA site?
 --------------------------------------------------